 2. Basement Moisture Problems

-An inspector will use a probe to determine dampness in the basement walls.
+An inspector will use a probe to determine dampness on walls / crawl space.
 Any discoloured flooring will be a sign that you may have a problem.
 Some problems are evident due to a mildew odor.
 If the basement is unfinished, then cracks will be checked as well as looking for powdery white mineral deposit a few inches off the floor.

 3. Wiring & Electrical Issues